Floriańska Street: Location

 Floriańska appears on the 1257 plan of the extended city.
-It marks the beginning of the Royal Road in Kraków and stretches from the north-western end of the main square, Rynek Główny, to the landmark St. Florian's Gate, a distance of 335 m.
+It is part of the Royal Road and leads from the north-east corner of the Main Market Square, to the St. Florian's Gate in the former defensive walls, a distance of 335 m.
 There are currently 51 numbered buildings on the street (up to no 44 even and no 57 odd).
 It is named after Saint Florian.

 In 1882, the first horse tram line started.
 In 1901 it was transformed into the electricity line (now defunct).

-A number of notable landmarks and monuments, mainly kamienica-style buildings, are located on the street.
+A number of notable landmarks and monuments, mainly tenement house (kamienica)-style buildings, are located on the street.
 They include buildings in the first half no 1, Kamienica pod Murzynami, no 2, Kamienica Mennica, no 13, Kamienica "Amendzińska" (also known as the Kmita Palace), no 14, the Hotel Pod Rózą, and later, the Pharmacy Museum of the Jagiellonian University Medical College at no 25, the Jan Matejko House at no 41, and the Jama Michalika cafe at no 45.
-The north-western end of the street passes through St. Florian's Gate.
+The north-eastern end of the street passes through St. Florian's Gate.